-Emeritus status is a right extended to all eligible faculty and staff.
+Emeritus status is a right extended to all eligible faculty, staff and administrators.
 Emeritus status brings with it continued affiliation with the institution and specific benefits (listed in 4.0).
 Emeritus status, and its accompanying benefits, have associated responsibilities.
 In order for emeritus status and/or benefits to continue, an emeritus employee must remain in good standing with the University.